-Disability Support Services can work with students with psychological, medical, or physical disabilities if they might need accommodations based on specific diagnoses other than learning disabilities or ADHD.
+The Academic Support and Access Center can work with students with psychological, medical, or physical disabilities if they might need accommodations based on specific diagnoses.

 The Student Health Center psychiatrist may also be able to assist with medications.

 I think my son or daughter has a learning disability.
-Can the ASC provide testing?
+Can the ASAC provide testing?

 The university does not provide evaluations for ADHD or learning disabilities.
 Counselors can, however, meet with students individually to conduct an in-depth screening to assess the nature of a student’s concerns and make referrals to qualified professionals in the Washington area if testing is warranted.

 Who has access to a student’s file?

 The university complies with the federal law, Family Educational Rights and Privacy Act of 1974 (FERPA), which protects the privacy of students' educational records.
 Information in ASAC records about a student’s disability and accommodations, if any, is treated as confidential.
 With a student’s permission or on a need-to-know basis, a counselor may consult with faculty and staff.
 The most common type of communication is with a student’s professor or academic advisor.
 Once the ASAC has disclosed information about a disability, the recipient of that information also has a responsibility to protect confidentiality.